onnx/onnx/docs/docsgen/source/technical/float4.md

 ## Packing and Unpacking

 Float4 is stored as 2x4bit in a single byte.
-The first element is stored in the 4 LSB and the second element is stored in the 4 MSB. i.e. for elements x, y, that are consecutive elements in the array:
+The first element is stored in the 4 LSB and the second element is stored in the 4 MSB, i.e. for elements `x` and `y` that are consecutive elements in the array:
 ```
 pack(x,y): y << 4 | x & 0x0F
 unpack(z): x = z & 0x0F, y = z >> 4